-The first step for a provider is to learn about the Code and, if appropriate, sign up to it.
 This section provides a brief overview of the Code, its development and role.
 The section also describes each step in the process and details what is expected by the providers, the evaluators and other relevant parties in the course of the step.

 2.1.
-About the Code
+Background to the Code

-On 13 November 2007, the Commission adopted a communication on a European initiative for the development of micro-credit.
+On 13 November 2007, the Commission adopted a communication entitled "A European initiative for the development of micro-credit".
 This communication identified four priority areas for action, the last two of which were addressed by JASMINE, a joint initiative from the European Commission and the European Investment Bank group to support the development of microcredit providers in the European Union.
 The four priority areas were identified as the following: